Last Update: Jan 29, 2019

 Additional information about Intellum’s Data Privacy and Data Security practices, including Intellum’s commitments with regard to the General Data Protection Regulation (GDPR), can be found at the bottom of this page.

-Information Gathering and Usage
+Information Gathering, Processing and Usage

 In connection with operation of the Web Sites and providing our services to you, we may collect the following types of user information (“Information”):